Nachodlv/custom-navmesh/README.md

 - [ ] Profile
 - [X] Make navmesh generation asynchronous
 - [X] Rebuild only the dirty area and not all the navmesh
+- [ ] Store the polygons in an Octree
+- [ ] Find proper way to check nearest point to a 3D polygon
+- [ ] Convert debug macros to console variables for proper debugging